manilpuri9/DevOps-for-CI-CD/README.md

  * Project 1  Binding Docker Container(Environment and Code together) which can run indipendently in any system.
  * Project 2  Running the containers in cluster(Docker swarm & Kubernetes Cluster) for Highavailability, Horizontal Scalling & Rolling Updates.
  * Project 3  Building a CI/CD environment with (Jenkins & Git) push trigger where developers can deploy their code in production with a push.
+ * Project 4  System configration and Deployment using Ansible

 ## Project 1  Manual steps for running WorkHub in Docker Containers
 First I am running the my WorkHub Webapp manually in docker containers, Push it in my DockerHub Repo and after that i will run it in AWS EC2 instance pulling from dockerhub, which besically shows the scenarios of shiping whole environment with code.